 A site listing the health benefits of lemonade

 A resource where someone can buy a lemon juicer

 Internal links make it easy for visitors to find other useful content within your site, which increases the time on site and pages per visit while decreasing bounce rates.

 They also boost the SEO value of other pages on your website.
 Internal linking is important in creating a “web” of options for your audience to take when exploring your site.
 The more opportunity you give them to remain on your website, the higher the chance that they’ll stick around.

-If I were adding internal links to my blog post on how to make lemonade, a few of my hypothetical other posts I would link to are:
+If we were adding internal links to the post on how to make lemonade, a few sites we’d link to are: